Sex and Gender

 Changing the clinical description may contribute to a larger acceptance of transgender people in society.
 Studies show that people who identify as transgender are twice as likely to experience assault or discrimination as nontransgender individuals; they are also one and a half times more likely to experience intimidation (National Coalition of Anti-Violence Programs 2010; Giovanniello 2013).
 Organizations such as the National Coalition of Anti-Violence Programs and Global Action for Trans Equality work to prevent, respond to, and end all types of violence against transgender, transsexual, and homosexual individuals.
 These organizations hope that by educating the public about gender identity and empowering transgender and transsexual individuals, this violence will end.

 The terms “sex” and “gender” refer to two different identifiers.
-Sex denotes biological characteristics differentiating males and females, while gender denotes social and cultural characteristics of masculine and feminine behavior.
+Sex denotes biological characteristics differentiating males and females and intersex people, while gender denotes social and cultural characteristics of masculine and feminine behavior.
 Sex and gender are not always synchronous.
 Individuals who strongly identify with the opposing gender are considered transgender.

 Why do sociologists find it important to differentiate between sex and gender?
 What importance does the differentiation have in modern society?